Global Adventure Trekking P. Ltd.

 Clothing and footwear for trekking

-• Long underwear, Moisture-Wicking T-shirt, Mountaineering/walking pants, Long sleeve shirt, lightweight jackets, Boots (crampon compatible), Socks, Insulated down jacket, rain gear, Gloves, warm hat, gloves, Bandana, Gaiters, Sleeping bags (4 seasons)
+• Long underwear, Moisture-Wicking T-shirts, Mountaineering/walking pants, long-sleeve shirts, lightweight jackets, Boots (crampon compatible), Socks, Insulated down jacket, rain gear, Gloves, warm hat, gloves, Bandana, Gaiters, Sleeping bags (4 seasons)

 • Health and Hygiene